-These condensed interim consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments which are stated at their fair value.
-In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments which are stated at their fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
 All dollar amounts presented are in Canadian dollars, which is the functional currency of the Company, unless otherwise specified.
 All amounts are rounded to the nearest dollar.

-These condensed interim consolidated financial statements include the financial statements of the Company and the entities controlled by the Company.
-The financial statements of subsidiaries are included in the condensed interim consolidated financial statements from the date that control commences until the date that control ceases.
+These consolidated financial statements include the financial statements of the Company and the entities controlled by the Company.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 All significant intercompany transactions and balances have been eliminated.

-The condensed interim consolidated financial statements include the financial information of the Company and its subsidiaries listed in the following table:
+The consolidated financial statements include the financial information of the Company and its subsidiaries listed in the following table:

-Name of Subsidiary Country of Incorporation Ownership Interest at August 31, 2021 Ownership Interest at November 30, 2020 Principal Activity Norra Metals AS Norway 100% 100% Holding Company Norra Metals 3 AS Norway 100% 100% Holding Company
+Name of Cabaidian Country of Ownership Interest at Ownership Interest at Name of Subsidiary Incorporation November 30, 2021 November 30, 2020 Principal Activity Norra Metals AS Norway - 100% Holding Company Norra Metals 3 AS Norway 100% 100% Holding Company